nvidia-holoscan/holoscan-sdk/examples/v4l2_camera/README.md

 * `gain`: The gain of the camera sensor
   * Default: auto gain, or device default if auto is not supported
   * List supported range with `v4l2-ctl -d /dev/<your_device> -L`

-> Note that specifying both the `width` and `height` parameters to values supported by your device (see `v4l2-ctl --list-formats-ext`) will make the app use `BlockMemoryPool` rather than `UnboundedAllocator` which optimizes memory and should improve the latency (FPS).

 ## Run Instructions